 Scattered with elevated wooden beach fales (huts) and offering a huge array of experiences, Matafonua Lodge is the go-to for jam-packing your getaway with adventures.
-After a hard day’s swimming with whales, scuba diving with their PADI dive shop, doing a cultural tour on an nearby island, or perhaps sports fishing, retreat to either a double or family fale nestled in beachfront vegetation.
+After a hard day’s swimming with whales, scuba diving with their PADI dive shop, doing a cultural tour on a nearby island or perhaps sports fishing, retreat to either a double or family fale nestled in beachfront vegetation.
 Bathroom facilities are in shared blocks with rainfall showers and attractive tiling.
-Dine at the on-site cafe open for breakfast, lunch and dinner or use of the complimentary bikes to ride across Foa and Lifuka islands to get food in town.
+Dine at the on-site cafe open for breakfast, lunch and dinner or use the complimentary bikes to ride across Foa and Lifuka islands to get food in town.
 See more accommodation like this in our 7 Best Family Accommodation in Ha’apai.

-Check Matafonua Lodge out!
+Check Matafonua Lodge out:

 2. Serenity Beaches Resort

 A tranquil retreat on Uolevu Island, Serenity Beaches Resort is an idyllic choice in Ha’apai.
 Stay in one of the open-air beachfront fales or more private concrete fales with a twin/double layout with shared facilities.
 Alternatively, there is a private ensuite fale available.
 Either way, guests spend their time here doing yoga in the pavilion, dining on healthy meals made from fresh local ingredients, making use of the kayaks and snorkelling gear to explore the wonderful underwater world straight from the beach.
 The resort also operates whale swimming tours in the season, but your most frequent encounter with the whales will most likely be seeing them from the beach!
 We also list this accommodation in the 5 Best Honeymoon Accommodation in Ha’apai.

 3. Sandy Beach Resort